Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 	  }
 	};

-Contrarily to dictionary-based constructors, classes define only functions.
-If you need to define other properties, override the class constructor.
+Unlike dictionary-based constructors, classes only define functions.
+Dictonary-based constructors can also define property values, including numbers, booleans, and strings.
+If you need to define other properties, do so by overriding the constructor of the class.

 	class MyBehavior extends Behavior {
 		constructor(...args) {